intel/neural-compressor/docs/source/pruning.md

     on_train_end() : Execute at the ending of training phase.
 ```

+## Post Pruning Deployment

+Particular hardware/software like [Intel Extension for Transformer](https://github.com/intel/intel-extension-for-transformers) are required to obtain inference speed and footprints' optimization for most sparse models.
+However, using [model slim](#click) for some special structures can obtain significant inference speed improvements and footprint reduction without the post-pruning deployment.
+In other words, you can achieve model acceleration directly under your training framework (PyTorch, etc.)

 ## Examples

 We validate the sparsity on typical models across different domains (including CV, NLP, and Recommendation System).
 [Validated pruning examples](./validated_model_list.md#validated-pruning-examples) shows the sparsity pattern, sparsity ratio, and accuracy of sparse and dense (Reference) model for each model.